WurthElektronik/FeatherWings/README.md

 ### Hardware requirements

-1. Adafruit feather M0 - FeatherWings are stackable, add-on boards that bring additional functionality to any Feather board.
+1. Adafruit Feather M0 - FeatherWings are stackable, add-on boards that bring additional functionality to any Feather board.
 The current repository contains software developed on the [Adafruit Feather M0 express](https://www.adafruit.com/product/3403).

 >**Note**: The WE FeatherWings can be operated only in combination with a Feather.
 Please use the Feather M0 express for the quick start examples.

 2. WE FeatherWing - Please choose the FeatherWing of interest or a combination of FeatherWings and stack it on to the Feather.

 3. Stable power supply - Please ensure that the boards are powered using a clean and stable power supply.
 The following input options are available,
-- **USB** interface on the M0 feather.
+- **USB** interface on the M0 Feather.
 >**Note**: Please use this option for the quick start examples.
 The USB interface will also be used to upload the example code to the microcontroller.

 - **LiPo** - For low power applications, it is also possible to connect a LiPo battery.
 Please ensure that the battery can deliver sufficient current at the desired voltage for the combination of boards used.